 Ballistic weapons, as the name suggests, are your conventional, direct-fire guns – autocannons and gauss rifles.
 They generate relatively little heat compared to energy weapons, but you have to carry ammunition for them – and not only can you run out of ammo, but your ammo pods can be destroyed in combat, causing critical damage to your ‘Mechs.
 That’s why it’s important to never, ever mount ammo pods on the central hardpoints of your ‘Mechs – that’s where the cockpit is, and an ammo explosion is almost guaranteed to kill your MechWarrior if it’s mounted with the cockpit.

 With Heavy Metal, the ballistic weapons category has expanded to include the indirect-fire Mech Mortar.
 As you might expect, these fire a shell on an arcing trajectory, which then explodes on impact, damaging everything in an area of effect.
 The explosion does damage to each component of ‘Mechs caught in the blast, except for the heads.
 It’s a great weapon to have with you if you’re going to be up against a lot of lighter ‘Mechs, as it can finish off a whole enemy lance of them if you time it right.
-On the downside, though, it’s inaccurate and not particularly effective against undamaged enemies – so try to soften them up a bit before lobbing in a mortar.
+On the downside, though, it’s inaccurate and not particularly effective against undamaged enemies – so try to soften them up a bit first.

 If that sounds good, you’ll love the new Bull Shark ‘Mech introduced in Heavy Metal, too.
 It can mount the fearsome Thumper Cannon, which is BattleTech’s first and only field artillery piece.